hsingh17/Spendings-Tracker/README.md

   - add empty state and error states everywhere

 - dashboard -> graphs

+- settings

+  - preferred currency type -> list and save spendings page will need to return the preferred currency types so UI can render correctly
+  - preferred date format
   - delete account functionality -> in reality, we're going to simply set IS_ACTIVE to N

 - maybe add a notes/memo field when adding spendings (would need to remove the unique category constraint)
 - home page -> cool parallax effect
 - dark/light mode